-Unless otherwise required by law, the district is not required to impose long-term suspension or expulsion and may only administer long-term suspension or expulsion only for specific severe behavioral violations.
+Unless otherwise required by law, the district is not required to impose long-term suspension or expulsion and may only administer long-term suspension or expulsion for specific severe behavioral violations.
 In general, the district strives to keep students in school, learning in a safe and appropriate environment.
 However, in accordance with the other parameters of this policy there are circumstances when the district may determine that long-term suspension or expulsion is appropriate for behavioral violations that meet the definitions provided under RCW 28A.600.015 (6)(a) through (d), which include:

-- A. Having a firearm on school property or school transportation in violation of RCW 28A.600.420; - B. Any of the following offenses listed in RCW 13.04.155, including; - a. any violent offense as defined in RCW 9.94A.030, including; - i. any felony that Washington law defines as a class A felony or an attempt, criminal conspiracy, or solicitation to commit a class A felony; - ii. manslaughter; - iii. indecent liberties committed by forcible compulsion; - iv. kidnapping; - v. arson; - vi. assault in the second degree; - vii. assault of a child in the second degree;
+- 1. Having a firearm on school property or school transportation in violation of RCW 28A.600.420;

+- 2. Any of the following offenses listed in RCW 13.04.155, including: any violent offense as defined in RCW 9.94A.030, including:

+- any felony that Washington law defines as a class A felony or an attempt, criminal conspiracy, or solicitation to commit a class A felony;

+- manslaughter;

+- indecent liberties committed by forcible compulsion;

+- kidnapping;

+- arson;

+- assault in the second degree;

+- assault of a child in the second degree;